Skip to main content

 Birkbeck short courses and Cert HE explained

-Birkbeck provides a wide range of flexible short courses and Certificates of Higher Education (modular enrolment), where you can book early and pay in instalments; a number of our short courses are held in London, while other short courses are available online.
+Birkbeck provides a wide range of short courses and Certificates of Higher Education (modular enrolment), where you can book early and pay in instalments.
+Many are delivered as evening courses, but some take place in the daytime, including Saturdays – check the course module timetables for details.
+Most of our short courses are taught in central London, while a limited number are available online.

 Short courses